Under 16 Education travel policy

 Children from reception up to year 11 are eligible for home to school travel assistance if they meet the following criteria:

-• live over walking distance from the school where they are registered and it is their catchment area school for transport purposes (as decided by Staffordshire County Council - this can be found using our school route search facitlity), or it is the nearest suitable school with places available; or
+- live over walking distance from the school where they are registered and it is their catchment area school for transport purposes (as decided by Staffordshire County Council - this can be found using our school route search facility), or it is the nearest suitable school with places available (please note the school route search facility cannot determine if it is the nearest school with a place available); or

 Parents/carers are responsible for making any arrangements for their child to be accompanied if necessary.
 Generally, we do not consider work or other childcare commitments as a reason for parents not to accompany their child themselves, or to make their own arrangements for any accompaniment, if required.